 St. Paul's, Spring Valley School Partnership

 This program was initiated in spring 2011 to offer children at Kakiat Elementary the opportunity to join the church's "Drumming in Harmony" program, focusing on Afro-Caribbean-Latin drumming.
-The 2011-12 AOC grant will support the first full academic year of programming
+The 2013-14 AOC grant will help continue current programming.

 St. Peter's, Westchester Square, Bronx SMArts program

 St. Peter’s offers this innovative After-school arts enrichment program two days/week, in partnership with Lewis & Clark elementary.
-In 2010-11 the program served 16 children, with four instructors and eight parish volunteers.
-The 2011-12 AOC grant help continue current programming, as they reorganize into a graduated class system and creating incentives for consistent participation of students
+In 2013-14 the program serves 30 children, with four instructors and eight parish volunteers.
+The 2013-14 AOC grant helps to continue current programming, as they reorganize into a graduated class system and create incentives for consistent participation of students

 Trinity, Morrisania, Bronx Morrisania Coalition